devhid/kumo/kumo_report.md

       **Exception**: return `0` if either argument was `None` or if the message failed to completely send.

-      The message fails to completely send if the socket is closed on the other (receiving) end before the message sends, amongst other reasons.
+      **Note**: The message fails to completely send if the socket is closed on the other (receiving) end before the message sends, amongst other reasons.

     - `receive(socket)`